Illuminate your digital realm with

 What is Light?

-“The Light of the Holy Ghost is of only one species, that of the good and untarnished wisdom…The Light of Nature is of two species: the good one and the evil one.”
+“The Light of the Holy Ghost is of only one species…The Light of Nature is of two species: the good one and the evil one.”

-Incandescent light is emitted from the transition from a low energy and frequency state to an incrementally higher one, such as a bulb filament that incrementally gains energy until it glows.
+Incandescence also called black-body radiation is the fundamental and primordial natural way that universe produces the full electromagnetic spectrum.
+The light is produced by the transition from a low energy and frequency state to incrementally higher ones, such as a metal filament that incrementally gains energy until it glows.

 “And He created the jinn from a smokeless flame of fire.”